pwc3/Logging/README.md

 ## Basic Logging

-You app should create a single instance of the `LoggingService` class.
-I usually make this a global variable called `log`.
+Your application should create a single instance of the `LoggingService` class.
+Usually this a global variable called `log`.

 You must add at least one `Destination` to the `LoggingService` instance.
 Without this, no log messages will actually appear.